 • Organizing and maintaining data for clinical databases and registries

 • Using classification software to assign clinical codes for reimbursement and data analysis

-• Electronically recoding data for collection, storage, analysis, retrieval and reporting
+• Electronically recording data for collection, storage, analysis, retrieval and reporting

 • Maintaining confidentiality of patients’ records

-Through Bryan’s courses, you have the opportunity to gain the knowledge and skills necessary to be successful in your medical billing and coding career.
+Through Bryan University’s courses, you have the opportunity to gain the knowledge and skills necessary to be successful in your medical billing and coding career.

 What to Expect